-All students are required to carry health insurance to cover services for both inpatient and out-patient medical care, as well as catastrophic illness and injury.
-Students may satisfy the insurance requirements through private or employer-sponsored plans that meet certain minimum criteria or through enrollment in the Penn Student Insurance Plan (PSIP).
-You must be covered by health insurance in time for Pre-Term.
-PSIP summer coverage will be available for all entering Wharton MBA who request it.
-See the website for application information.
+All students are required to carry health insurance to cover services for both in-patient and out-patient medical care, as well as catastrophic illness and injury.
+Students may satisfy the insurance requirements through private or employer-sponsored plans that meet certain minimum criteria or through enrollment in the Penn

-NOTE: MBA students without proof of immunization by October 6, 2015 will not receive credit for Fall Term coursework and will be unable to register for Spring Term.
+NOTF: MBA students without proof of immunization by October 14, 2016 will not receive credit for Fall Term coursework and will be unable to register for Spring Term.